-Contractor shall not be paid for any task, deliverable, service, or other work that is not specified in this MAWO, and/or that exceeds the Maximum Total Cost and Payment amount of this MAWO, and/or that goes beyond the expiration date of this MAWO.
-Amount of this MAWO, and/or that goes beyond the expiration date of this MAWO.
+Contractor shall not be paid for any task, deliverable, service, or other work that is not specified in this MAWO, and/or that utilizes personnel not specified in this MAWO, and/or that exceeds the Maximum Total Cost of this MAWO, and/or that goes beyond the expiration date of this MAWO.

 ALL TERMS OF THE MASTER AGREEMENT SHALL REMAIN IN FULL FORCE AND EFFECT.
 THE TERMS OF THE MASTER AGREEMENT SHALL GOVERN AND TAKE PRECEDENCE OVER ANY CONFLICTING TERMS AND/OR CONDITIONS IN THIS MAWO.
-NEITHER THE RATES NOR ANY OTHER SPECIFICATIONS IN THIS MAWO ARE VALID OR BINDING IF THEY DO NOT COMPLY WITH THE TERMS AND CONDITIONS OF THE MASTER AGREEMENT.
+NEITHER THE RATES NOR ANY OTHER SPECIFICATIONS IN THIS MAWO.
+ARE VALID OR BINDING IF THEY DO NOT COMPLY WITH THE TERMS AND CONDITIONS OF THE MASTER AGREEMENT.
 REGARDLESS OF ANY ORAL PROMISE MADE TO CONTRACTOR BY ANY COUNTY PERSONNEL WHATSOEVER.